 Chart Configuration¶

-Includes common and advanced configurations for charts.
+Includes commonly used configurations and advanced configurations for charts.

-Common Configuration¶
+Common Configurations¶

 Title¶